 For SEM, an entire individual was mounted ventral side down on an aluminium stub using double-sided carbon tape and coated with Au/Pd.
 Dorsal scales were viewed on a FEG-SEM (FEI Quanta 200F, Netherlands) under an accelerating voltage of 10kV and a working distance of 9.5 mm.

 In SEM pictures, scales sometimes appeared to have overturned edges or are fully curled.
 This is likely an artefact of the SEM procedure as this phenomenon was not observed in live animals, TEM pictures or during microspectrophotometry measurements.
-We made sure to measure non-curled areas for those parameters that were extracted from SEM pictures.
+We only measured uncurled areas for analyses.

 For TEM, entire individuals were embedded following the protocol described in (20).
-In short, samples undergo two dehydration steps using 100% ethanol (20 min.) and go through an infiltration series with 15, 50, 70 and 100% Epon (24 h each step).
+Briefly, samples undergo two dehydration steps using 100% ethanol (20 min.) and go through an infiltration series with 15, 50, 70 and 100% Epon (24 h each step).
 Next, infiltrated individuals were placed in block moulds and polymerised for 16 h at 60°C. Thin cross sections were cut using a Leica UC-6 ultramicrotome (Leica Microsystems, Germany).
 Cross sections were stained in a Uranyless/lead citrate solution and examined on a JEOL JEM 1010 (Jeol, Ltd, Tokyo, Japan) transmission electron microscope.

 Distances of scale thickness (TEM), ridge base (TEM), ridge height (TEM), ridge distance (SEM and TEM) and ridge length (SEM) were calculated using ImageJ 1.52 (21).
 For sample sizes, see table 3 in Results.